 CHAPTER 6: What’s left?
 What’s next?

-Almost two years later, the garbage has been taken off the streets.
+The garbage has been taken off the streets.
 Most of the barriers have been taken down, though some of the graffiti is still present.

-The protests have subsided but a meaningful resolution is nowhere in sight.
+A meaningful resolution is nowhere in sight.
 Beirut still does not have a sustainable waste management plan.
 The government simply opened new dumps with little to no environmental studies or planning, and is pretending that everything is OK.

 This much is clear: people are more engaged with local issues, especially when it comes to Lebanon’s diminishing public spaces.
 Two independent slates ran for office in Beirut’s municipality during the 2016 municipal elections.
 They lost.The general public is looking forward and approaching political issues in a slightly different way than before.
 My parents’ generation is tired.
 But the younger generation is angry.
 It knows Lebanon’s leaders have failed them.
 This generation has many years ahead of it, and it does not want to mitigate existing problems that the older generation has accepted.